Rehoboth Beach Pirates

-The Rehoboth Beach Pirates were a minor league baseball team based in Rehoboth Beach, Delaware in 1947 and 1948.
-Rehoboth Beach teams played exclusively as members of the Class D level Eastern Shore League from 1947 to 1949.
-The Rehoboth Beach Pirates were a minor league affiliate of the Pittsburgh Pirates from 1947 to 1948.
-After the affiliation with the Pirates ended, the 1949 Rehoboth Beach Sea Hawks captured the Eastern Shore League championship in the league's final season of play.
-The teams played home minor league games at the Rehoboth Beach Ball Park.
+The Rehoboth Beach Pirates were a minor league baseball team based in Rehoboth Beach, Delaware.
+From 1947 to 1949 Rehoboth Beach played exclusively as members of the Class D level Eastern Shore League, winning the 1949 league championship in the league's final season of play.
+The Rehoboth Beach "Pirates" were a minor league affiliate of the Pittsburgh Pirates in the 1947 and 1948 seasons.
+After the affiliation with the Pirates ended, the 1949 Rehoboth Beach "Sea Hawks" captured the championship.
+Rehoboth Beach teams hosted home minor league games at the Rehoboth Beach Ball Park.